What is the Apprenticeship Levy?

 - Ensure that at the end of the Apprenticeship your Apprentice is competent in the role you need them to do .

 Transferring Apprenticeship Levy funds to another employer...

-From April 2018, levy-paying employers will be able to transfer funds to other employers, through the apprenticeship service.
+Levy-paying employers can transfer funds to other employers through the apprenticeship service.
 Transfers can be made to any employer, including smaller employers in their supply chain, and apprenticeship training agencies.
-Levy-paying employers will initially be able to transfer up to 10% of the annual value of funds entering their apprenticeship service account.
+From April 2019, the amount of funds that levy-paying employers can transfer to other employers to support apprenticeships will increase from 10% to 25%.

 Levy payers will have to agree the apprenticeships that are being funded by a transfer with the employer receiving the funds.
 Employers receiving transferred funds will only be able to use them to pay for training and assessment for apprenticeship standards.

 If you are in a group of companies paying the levy together, your group can already set up a single shared apprenticeship account and pool your funds.
 Read more about this here how to register connected organisations.

 Further details will follow in the coming months, but you can read more online by clicking here transferring apprenticeship service funds.

 If your business is looking at ways to spend the levy pot, then please do not hesitate to contact a member of our team on 01204 677888 or email firstname.lastname@example.org and we will be more than happy to visit your company to discuss this further.